trzsz/trzsz-ssh/README.en.md

 - The `tssh` will first login to the server normally as an ssh client, and then run a new `tsshd` process on the server.

-- The `tsshd` process listens on a random udp port between 61001 and 61999 (can be customized by `UdpPort`), and sends its port number and a secret key back to the `tssh` process over the ssh channel.
+- The `tsshd` process listens on a random udp port between 61001 and 61999 (can be customized by `UdpPort`), and sends its port number and some secret keys back to the `tssh` process over the ssh channel.
 The ssh connection is then shut down, and the `tssh` process communicates with the `tsshd` process over udp.

 ### UDP Configurations

 ```
 Host xxx
     #!!
-UdpMode KCP
+UdpMode Yes
     #!!
 UdpPort 61001-61999
     #!!
 TsshdPath ~/go/bin/tsshd
     #!!
 UdpAliveTimeout 86400